IPFS glossary

 # CAR

 The CAR (Content Addressable aRchives) is a format for serialized representation of any IPLD DAG.
+The CAR format is a way of packaging up content-addressed data into archive files that can be easily stored and transferred.
 Typically in a file with a .car filename extension or a byte stream marked as application/vnd.ipld.car (opens new window) media type.
 More about CAR (opens new window)

 # CAR v1